 - One-time paid apps

 Users need to pay just once to download the app with free updates.

-If you want to launch a paid app, the idea of the app should be enthralling enough for users to pay to download even without testing.
+If you want to launch a paid app, the idea of an app should be enthralling enough for users to pay to download even without testing.
 This model doesn’t have repeat revenue so looking for new customers each time, is the only option to get the ball rolling.
 Most utility apps fall into this category.

 - Paid apps with added paid features.

-This is a hybrid model that has gained popularity fairly recently, but critics are not favoring it as the user need to pay again to avail more features.
+This is a hybrid model that has gained popularity fairly recently, but critics are not favoring it as user need to pay again to avail more features.
 But developers are clever enough to provide a value for money every time in order to make users satisfied.